 What To Do After Someone Steals

 Let’s face it.
-Sometimes, things happen, and a customer turns out to be a criminal.
+Sometimes, incidents happen, and a customer turns out to be a criminal.
 Even with all of these measures in place, nothing is going to be a 100% guarantee.
-After you find that someone has stolen from your store you need to reassess everything.
+After you find that someone has stolen from your store you need to reassess everything and conduct internal investigations or audits of your systems and processes.
 Make sure all of your merchandise and money is accounted for, switch to a more powerful POS, carefully choose what you need to put in place for the good of your business moving forward.

 If a patron is caught stealing merchandise from your store, make sure you apprehend them lawfully.
 Shoplifters must be outside of your store before you can convict them of shoplifting, and the force used to stop them must be reasonable.

 If your loss prevention team is too forceful, you could face legal action for injuring someone.